Censlab/UTC-1122/README.md

  - Delayed mode
  - Scheduled mode

-**Note : The outputs are selected using keys 1 to 4.*
+**Note: The outputs are selected using keys 1 to 4.*

-**The days are selected using keys 0 to 7.
+**Note: The days are selected using keys 0 to 7.
 Key 0 corresponds to 'all days of the week'.
 Key 1 corresponds to Sunday and so on until key 7 which corresponds to Saturday.*

 How do you select the mode?
 In fact, strictly speaking, there is no mode selection.
 It all depends on what